opencv/opencv/modules/objdetect/doc/cascade_classification.rst

 FeatureEvaluator::setImage
 ------------------------------
-.. cpp:function:: bool FeatureEvaluator::setImage(const Mat\& img, Size origWinSize)
+.. cpp:function:: bool FeatureEvaluator::setImage(const Mat& img, Size origWinSize)

     Sets an image where the features are computed??.